 Jordan workout shoes are crafted to meet whatever training needs an athlete may have off the court.
 Be it a gym session or any other cross-training activity that helps to improve the overall physical form, these shoes are ready to serve.

-Style.
 This aspect of Jordan workout shoes has been heavily influenced by the famous original Air Jordan basketball shoe line.
-For example, the Jordan Traimer Prime was described as “the Air Jordan 12 that you can work out in.”
+For example, the Jordan Trainer Prime was described as “the Air Jordan 12 that you can work out in.”
 But what’s curious is that the more recent models of Jordan training shoes have inherited less and less from the originals in favor of a more streamlined look of a typical workout shoe.
-And the fact that the Jumpman brand belongs to Nike makes it even more possible that its footwear design gets influenced by the popular Nike CrossFit shoes known as the Metcons.
+And the fact that the Jumpman brand belongs to Nike makes it even more possible that its footwear design gets influenced by the popular Nike Metcon cross-trainers.

 Note!
 The brand typically releases a new edition of the Jordan Trainer line around June/July.
 The most recent model is the Jordan Trainer 3 which arrived in July 2018.

 These trainers are meant to fit just like any other workout shoe: it should be snug at the heel and the midfoot but feel a bit more spacious in the forefoot.
 These shoes are offered in a wide range of men’s full and half sizes to accommodate all sorts of foot lengths, from US 7 to 18.
 They tend to run true to size.
 Widthwise, they are only available in a standard D - Medium profile.
 The laces and the midfoot straps are placed on each model to make the tightness more adjustable.